 Computers located within and managed by the Computer Laboratory can send outgoing email via SMTP to mail-serv.cl.cam.ac.uk port 25 (no SSL/TLS encryption and no authentication is required).
 Note that this will not work from home or from mobile devices (without a VPN connection).
 Using this departmental mail server has several advantages over using the Computing Service equivalents (smtp.hermes.cam.ac.uk, ppsw.cam.ac.uk):

 - It accepts local addresses without an @ sign (e.g., sys-admin, gsm10, Giles.Murchison).

 - The validity of local addresses can be verified instantly by the mail client when sending a message.

 Mozilla Thunderbird: install the add-on Allow Local Addresses if you want to be able to enter local destination addresses without an @ sign in them.

 Forwarding your mail after you leave the department

 When you leave the department, you have the option that your Lab email will be forwarded (unless yours is a “stub address” — see above).

 Note that forwarding to your ‘@cam’ address will typically not work; that address is deleted, by the Computing Service, shortly after you leave.
-If you were forwarding to your ‘@cam’ address, and then forwarding from there, copy the ultimate destination into your lab .forward file before you leave.
+If you were forwarding to your ‘@cam’ address, and then forwarding from there, set the ultimate destination using the user mail administration web page.

 - Email forwarding will be cancelled if the forward gives us trouble (e.g., through bounces).